 - Do I need a Tree Removal Permit?

 Residential Rental Properties

 Undeveloped Residential Parcels

 Undeveloped Multi-Family Parcels

 - What is the definition of a tree?

-A. A tree is defined as any self-supporting woody plant of a species that measures no less than six (6) inches diameter at breast height (DBH).
+A. A tree is defined as any self-supporting woody plant that measures no less than six (6) inches in diameter at breast height (DBH).

 A. DBH is the abbreviation for diameter at breast height and is defined as the trunk diameter of a tree measured four and one-half (4½ or 4.5) feet above the average ground level at the base of the tree.
 If the tree forks above 4.5 feet above ground level, it is measured below the swell resulting from the double stem.
 Stems that fork below 4.5 feet above ground level are considered separate trees.
 To determine DBH, use a regular measuring tape and wrap it around the tree at a point 4.5 feet above the ground to get the circumference.
 Then, divide that number by 3.14 to get the diameter.

 A. Most trees 6” DBH and larger are protected as described in the Orange City Land Development Code (LDC).
 Protected specimen trees are determined based on the species and size of the subject tree.
 (See LDC Section 11.19 Specimen Trees listed below)